mirazach/classical-music-recommendations/README.md

 ## File Descriptions

+**data**
+- **Composers.xlsx:** An excel spreadsheet of 49 composers, including their spotify playlist URI and birth and death dates.
+- **Data_Final.xlsx:** The final dataset that is used by the algorithm to make playlist recommendations.

+**scripts**
 - **GSA.py:** The source code for the Generalised Spotify Analyser library
 - **spotifyConstants.py:** A python script that includes Spotify Developer account credentials that are used within GSA’s functions
-- **data_collection.py:** A python script that was used to collect music data from Spotify and extract relevant features
 - **mp3_to_wav.R:** An R script used to convert mp3 to WAV files.
-- **algorithm.py:** The main project algorithm that takes 3 select pieces as inputs, filters the dataset to include the relevant classical eras and performs PCA and K-Means clustering to produce similar playlist
+- **functions.ipynb:** A python script that contains helper functions for this project, including the playlist generation algorithm.

+**notebooks**
+- **01_data_collection.ipynb:** A jupyter notebook that can be used to collect music data from Spotify and extract relevant features
+- **02_recommendations.ipynb:** A jupyter notebook that can be used to create playlists given a selected piece from the data_final.xlsx dataset.

 ## Data